Optimising the Management of Breast Cancer Treatment Related Toxicities

 Convenient remote learning

-5 CPD Hours
+Participants gained 5 CPD hours.

-This course is available for in-house training
+Available for in-house training

 Available as bespoke training to teams of 25 or more people.
 Please do contact us if you would like this course delivered exclusively to your team, with the content developed to drill into the specific needs of your service.
 Please email Sarah Kemm or call 01732 897788 for further details.